DPhil (PhD) in Experimental Psychology

 Students submit a thesis of up to 100,000 words and attend an oral examination (the final viva).

 Assessment of students' progress on the course is monitored in three stages as well as via termly progression reports:

 By their 4th term, students submit a Transfer Report based on their research to date and attend a transfer viva.

 - Confirmation of Status

-By the 9th term, students are required to give a presentation and attend an interview to assess the progress of their research.
+By their 9th term, students are required to give a presentation and attend an interview to assess the progress of their research.

 - Thesis Submission

-By the 12th term, students will submit a 100,000 words thesis and attend an oral examination, known as a viva.
+By their 12th term, students will submit a thesis of up to 100,000 words and attend an oral examination, known as a viva.